 My main research interests are in the broad areas of machine learning, information acquisition, and decision theory.
 Specifically, I am interested in active learning, active inference, interactive machine learning, transparent machine learning, statistical relational learning, collective classification, and probabilistic graphical models.
 My recent TEDx talk (~8 minutes) gives a pretty good idea on what I am interested in: YouTube Link for Transparent and Interactive Artificial Intelligence.
 The abstract of my NSF CAREER award provides a succinct summary of what I work on: http://nsf.gov/awardsearch/showAward?AWD_ID=1350337.

-the machine learning laboratory @ Illinois Tech.
-More
+machine learning laboratory @ Illinois Tech.
+More information about my

 Our research is funded by: